JaredCaprio/Learn-to-code-JS/1.Beginner-Concepts/7-WhileLoop.md

 var loopNumber = 1;
 while(loopNumber <= 5) {
     console.log("I hate javascript (jk)");
-    loopNumber = loopNumber + 1; // increase the loopnumber each time, otherwise loopNumber will always be      less than 5, which will make the program run forever
+    loopNumber = loopNumber + 1; // increase the loopNumber each time, otherwise loopNumber will always be      less than 5, which will make the program run forever
 }

 // will print "I hate javascript (jk)" 5 times
 ```

-Everytime the while loop runs, it will check if the condition within the parenthesis is true
+Every time the while loop runs, it will check if the condition within the parenthesis is true

-if it is true, it will execute the code blocks one time, then check again
+If it is true, it will execute the code blocks one time, then check again

-if it isnt true, it will end the while loop
+If it isn't true, it will end the while loop

 ### Challenge

-print your name 10 times, but write console.log() only once
+Print your name 10 times, but write console.log() only once